 If you're not sure what the next challenge will be, a year out may well provide the distance and perspective you need to help you decide.
 Along the way, you'll continue learning, whether formally or informally, and also have the potential to earn money towards your future plans.

 Whether or not you choose to work as you go throughout your gap year, your CV will certainly receive a boost from the experience.
-You will be able to develop transferable skills, increase your cultural awareness, build your confidence, improve your language skills and gain work experience – all very saleable qualities when recruiters evaluate your CV.
+You will be able to develop transferable skills, increase your cultural awareness, build your confidence, improve your language skills and gain work experience – all very saleable qualities when recruiters or employers evaluate your CV.

 What are the downsides of a gap year?